meeshkan/properties-driven-development-tutorial/ARTICLE.md

 ## Example project: Sorted dictionary

-As an example project, we'll build our own [**dictionary**](https://docs.python.org/3/tutorial/datastructures.html#dictionaries) in Python.
+As an example project, we'll build a custom [**dictionary**](https://docs.python.org/3/tutorial/datastructures.html#dictionaries) in Python.
 We'll call the data structure `SortedDict` and expect it to always keep its keys in a particular order.
-This type of sorted dictionary might be useful, for example, when you want to keep users listed in the same order they logged into an application.
-We're also able to traverse the sorted list of key-value pairs in linear time.
+This type of sorted dictionary might be useful, for example, when you want to keep track of users sorted by birth date.
+By keeping keys sorted, we're able to traverse the sorted list of key-value pairs in linear time.

 For our project, we'll keep the keys sorted by storing the key-value pairs in a [binary search tree](https://en.wikipedia.org/wiki/Binary_search_tree).

 > Note: Because the standard tree could be unbalanced, and therefore ineffective, you should use [`sortedcontainers`](https://github.com/grantjenks/python-sortedcontainers/) in production software.

-Implementing a sorted dictionary is a good example for properties-driven development for various reasons:

-1. It shows that property-based testing is not only for functional programming.
-This principle can be equally as useful for implementing a mutable dictionary.
-1. While the implementation is straightforward, it's also complex enough to deserve good tests.
-Especially the deletion logic as it's more error-prone.
+Implementing a sorted dictionary is a good example for properties-driven development for a few reasons.
+First, while property-based testing is most common in functional programming where data structures are immutable, the example shows it can be equally as useful for testing mutable objects.
+Second, while the implementation of the binary tree is straightforward, it's also complex enough to deserve good tests.
+Especially the deletion logic can be error-prone and hide complex bugs.

-1. Because the implementation is based on the well-known binary search tree, we can resort to the reference implementation from [Introduction to Algorithms](https://en.wikipedia.org/wiki/Introduction_to_Algorithms) textbook.
+To implement the binary search tree, we'll resort to the reference algorithms from [Introduction to Algorithms](https://en.wikipedia.org/wiki/Introduction_to_Algorithms) textbook.

 For the sake of this article, we'll assume the keys are integers and that the keys themselves are used for comparison (instead of providing a custom callable per value like `SortedDict` in `sortedcontainers` does).